The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Models

-The above equation can be interpreted as a SK model over the variables $\mathbf{x}_{>i}$ with site depends external fields $h_l^{\pm}[\mathbf{x}_{<i}]$.
+The above equation can be interpreted as an SK model over the variables $\mathbf{x}_{>i}$ with site-dependent external fields $h_l^{\pm}[\mathbf{x}_{<i}]$.
 I will use the replica trick \cite{10.1142/0271}, which is usually applied together with the average over the system's disorder.
-In our case, we deal with a single instance of disorder, the set of couplings is fixed.
+In our case, we deal with a single instance of disorder, with the set of couplings being fixed.
 In the following I will assume that $N-i \gg 1$, and the average over the disorder $\mathbb{E}$ is taken on the coupling parameters $J_{ll'}$ with $l,l'>i$.
-In practice I will use the following approximation to compute the quantity:
+In practice, I will use the following approximation to compute the quantity:

 In the last equality, I use the replica trick.
-Implicitly, I assume that the quantities $\log\rho_i^{\pm}$ are self-averaged on the $\mathbf{x}_{>i}$ variables.
-The expression of the average over the disorder of the replicated function is:
+Implicitly, it is assumed that the quantities $\log\rho_i^{\pm}$ are self-averaged on the $\mathbf{x}_{>i}$ variables.
+The expression for the average over the disorder of the replicated function is: